rioak/rioak.github.io/_pages/about.md

 <span style="color:red">I'm currently seeking full-time roles as a Research Engineer, AI/ML Engineer, or Data Scientist, focusing on AI/ML applications for creative tools.</span>

-If you'd like to chat, feel free to connect or send me an email at [raguinakangus@gmail.com](raguinakangus@gmail.com).
+If you'd like to chat, feel free to shoot me an email at [raguinakangus@gmail.com](raguinakangus@gmail.com).
 Looking forward to meeting you!